cloudflare/cloudflare-docs/products/workers/src/content/learning/logging-workers.md

 async function handleEvent(event) {
   // ...

-  // Without event.waitUntil(), our fetch() to our logging service may
-  // or may not complete.
+  // Without event.waitUntil(), the `postLog` function may or may not complete. event.waitUntil(postLog(stack)) return fetch(event.request)
-  event.waitUntil(postLog(stack))
-  return fetch(event.request)
 }